bloominstituteoftechnology/build-week-scaffolding-node/README.md

 Use the links above to install the software on your computer, and take into account that getting psql to work might require a bit of research and effort.

 1. Leave the default options during the Postgres installation wizard (components, location, port number).
 2. You will be asked to create a password for the superadmin "postgres" db user.
-Use a simple string (e.g. "password").
+Enter a simple string using only letters (e.g. "password").
-3. No need to execute the "Stack Builder" at the end of the installation, you can safely uncheck that and exit the wizard.
+3. No need to execute the "Stack Builder" at the end of the installation.
+You can safely uncheck that and exit the wizard.
 4. The first time you open pgAdmin 4 you will be asked to create another password, this time a master password to be able to use pgAdmin.

 ## Starting a New Project